percy/cli/packages/cli-build/README.md

 OPTIONS
   -b, --build=build        build id
-  -c, --commit=commit      build's commit sha for a project -i, --interval=interval  interval, in milliseconds, at which to poll for updates, defaults to 1000 -p, --project=project    build's project slug, required with --commit -q, --quiet              log errors only
+  -c, --commit=commit      build's commit sha for a project -f, --fail-on-changes    exits with an error when diffs are found in snapshots -i, --interval=interval  interval, in milliseconds, at which to poll for updates, defaults to 1000 -p, --project=project    build's project slug, required with --commit -q, --quiet              log errors only